Austrian air defense

 Austrian air defence is the air defense system that protects the nation of Austria.
 It integrates civilian and military radar systems under the authority of the Austrian Air Force.

 History

-From 1964-1970 the first, fixed radar-station Kolomannsberg near Salzburg was developed.
+From 1964 to 1970 the first, fixed radar-station Kolomannsberg near Salzburg was developed.
 It combined with support from two-dimensional radar data from civil airports and mobile Bendix AN/TPS-1 search radars.

 Goldhaube

-From 1970-1983 the Goldhaube radar system was planned and activated.
+From 1970 to 1983 the Goldhaube radar system was planned and activated.
 It included the purchase of an Italian Selenia (nowadays Alenia) RAT-31S & MRCS-403 radar system, planning and building of the Einsatzzentrale/Basisraum (government crisis bunker), the building of the fixed radar stations Speikkogel and Steinmandl and the airtraffic control center Schnirchgasse Wien (Vienna).It is named after a traditional Austrian women's cap.